WVUHPC/Introduction-HPC/_episodes/205-software.md

 Miniconda is a small, bootstrap version of Anaconda that includes only conda, Python, the packages they depend on and a small number of other useful packages, including pip, zlib and a few others.
 Miniconda is more suited for HPC environments where a minimal installation is all that is needed and users can create their own environments as needed.

-## Activating Conda on Thorny Flat
+### Activating Conda on Thorny Flat and Dolly Sods

 On Thorny Flat the command to activate conda is: